-- > explain the potential danger of unintentional medication ingestion and exposure; - describe how to prevent unintentional poisoning from medication in a child care setting; - > describe the appropriate actions to take in the event of an unintentional medication poisoning; - identify the symptoms of anaphylaxis; - > explain when you need to call 911 or other first responder in your area; - > identify the permissions needed to administer an epinephrine auto-injector device; - > explain how to appropriately store an epinephrine auto-injector device, specifically an EpiPen® or Auvi-QTM; and - > explain how to correctly administer an epinephrine auto-injector device, specifically an EpiPen® or Auvi-QTM.
+- explain the potential danger of unintentional medication ingestion and exposure; - identify how to prevent unintentional poisoning from medication in a child care setting; - describe the appropriate actions to take in the event of an unintentional medication poisoning; - identify the symptoms of anaphylaxis; - explain when you need to call 911 or other first responder in your area; - identify the permissions needed to administer an epinephrine auto-injector device; - > explain how to appropriately store an epinephrine auto-injector device, specifically an EpiPen® or Auvi-Q®; and - > explain how to correctly administer an epinephrine auto-injector device, specifically an EpiPen® or Auvi-Q®.

-- Handout 9.1: Prevention of Unintentional Medication Poisoning - Handout 9.2: Anaphylaxis - Handout 9.3: Epinephrine Auto-Injector (EpiPen® or Auvi-QTM) Use and Storage - Video: - Video Segment #19: "Unintentional Medication Poisoning" - Video Segment #20: "Anaphylaxis"
+- Handout 9.1: Preventing Unintentional Medication Poisoning - Handout 9.2: Anaphylaxis - Handout 9.3: Epinephrine Auto-Injector (EpiPen® or Auvi-Q®) Use and Storage - Handout 9.4: How a Child Might Describe a Reaction - Handout 9.5: OCFS-6029 Individual Allergy and Anaphylaxis Emergency Plan on the ambulance.

+- Video #9a: "Unintentional Medication Poisonina" - Video #9b: "Anaphylaxis"

-Whenever using an epinephrine auto-injector remember to call 911 immediately after administering the medication (or, if you work with other providers, have one of them call 911 while you administer the epinephrine auto-injector).
-It is standard protocol to send the used epinephrine auto-injector with the child on the ambulance.
+Whenever using an epinephrine auto-injector, remember to call 911 immediately after administering the medication (or, if you work with other providers, have one of them call 911 while you administer the epinephrine auto-injector).
+It is standard protocol to send the used epinephrine auto-injector with the child